lukas-krecan/ShedLock/README.md

 execution from another node does not wait, it is simply skipped**.

 Currently, only Spring scheduled tasks coordinated through Mongo or JDBC database are supported.
 More scheduling and coordination mechanisms and expected in the future.

+Feedback and pull-requests welcome!

 ## Usage
 ### Import project